 Can you permanently reduce pore size?

 No!
-I apologise for being blunt here, but contrary to popular belief, this action is short lived.
+Apologies for being blunt here, but contrary to popular belief, this action is short-lived.

-You can’t permanently reduce enlarged pores, that are over stretched, no matter what clever marketing campaigns try to tell you; This is a topic I discuss in greater detail, in the article oily skin remedies.
+You can’t permanently reduce enlarged pores that are over-stretched, no matter what clever marketing campaigns try to tell you.
+This is a topic we discuss in greater detail in the article, “Oily Skin Remedies.”